All Episodes

 Well, thanks, Reg.

-Um, I'm calling to defend uh the Prius.
+I'm calling to defend the Prius.

 Well, if you're happy, that's cool.

-I I'm not trying to all I'm trying to do here is is if you want to buy one, if you want to drive around.
+All I'm trying to do here is, if you want to buy one, if you want to drive around, I mean, look at, I buy cars because I like them.

-And if you like it, more power to, but don't don't buy this notion.
+And if you like it, more power to it.

 You're saving the planet, making a difference.

-You're actually contributing to more pollution as it turns out.
+You're actually contributing to more pollution, as it turns out.

-But if you don't care about that, and I wouldn't blame you if you didn't, uh no big deal.
+But if you don't care about that, and I wouldn't blame you if you didn't, no big deal.

-Well, this too, and we don't care about that.
+And we don't care about that.

 This thing was just too cute.